pauldambra/blog_source/_posts/2026-05-22-where-i-beeb.md

 | lisbon | analytics platform small team offsite | the one where we figured out how to make a query performance team | adding AI summary to insight subscriptions |
 | barbados | all company offsite | my first all team offsite as an exec. lots of great feedback and pina coladas | creating an AI user researcher |

-It turns out I've been away from home 26 weeks in the time I've been at PostHog.
+It turns out I've been away from home for roughly 26 weeks in the time I've been at PostHog.
 Or roughly 10% of the weeks I've worked here.
 Wouldn't change it for the world.